What to do when you fall sick just before a major Oxford examination

 Note down the conditions and how you are affected.
 For each exam, keep a log on the problems your circumstances cause.

+Prepare your submission carefully.
+Your MCE documentation is the only information examiners will see-there are no interviews or opportunities to provide additional context later.
+Put it all in, and label the evidence nicely as different annexes.
 Submit your MCE after the exam.
 Do it immediately – the deadline is noon on the day prior to the final exam board meeting.

 Hope for the best, prepare for the worst.
 Your MCE will be considered with your results to form the final grade appearing on your transcript.

-The impact of the MCE is unlikely to be much, I’m afraid.
-The Guidance itself states that “Examiners are limited in the way they can take such circumstances into account, as ultimately they have to assess your performance on the work that has been produced.”
-There are only certain actions the examiners are able to take, but they will primarily rely on the performance they see on paper.
-This is the harsh reality of Oxford, where falling sick can derail all the effort you have put into your degree.
+It’s important to maintain realistic expectations about the MCE process.
+According to Oxford’s guidance: “Examiners are limited in the way they can take such circumstances into account, as ultimately they have to assess your performance on the work that has been produced.โ€ There are only certain actions the examiners are able to take, but they will primarily rely on the performance they see on paper.
+This reflects Oxford’s emphasis on assessment of demonstrated performance, even when the surrounding circumstances have been challenging.

 The results will be almost final – any further appeal and review will be based on procedure and whether the decision was unreasonable.
 There is no further consideration of the results, or for the review, of the academic appeal itself.
 This means that insofar as any decisions taken could exist within the range of reasonable decisions for the Exam Board/Proctor to make, the Proctor/Reviewer will not intervene.